Computer Forensics Jobs

 Most people who envision working in the field of computer forensics want to be a forensic investigator.
-On the law enforcement side, typically forensic professionals are detectives who have served their time as patrolmen and worked their way up the ranks.
+On the law enforcement side, computer forensics jobs are generally held by detectives who have served their time as patrolmen and worked their way up the ranks.
 When a position opens in the Cyber Crimes Division of their police department, they can post or be appointed for that job if they have enough investigative experience.

 Below are the different positions found in most computer forensics consulting firms:

 The director of computer forensics usually oversees the entire computer forensic division of the company.
 They are usually the liaison between all other departments in the company (Sales, HR, Legal, Training, etc.).
 The forensic director does not usually participate in the hands on forensic investigations.